NextFTC/NextFTC-Docs/src/nextftc/hardware/motors-and-servos/feedback-servos.md

 :::

 This code would result in the tracked position of the servo (beyond 0 to 2 pi).
-This is incredibly useful for ```FeedbackCRServoEx```.
+This is incredibly useful for `FeedbackCRServoEx`.
+However be warned that the analog wrap may cause issues, but this is merely an example.